 - Have an immediate impact on millions of Firefox users looking for documentation and help

 - Learn to work with translators and have your work translated to many languages

 - Be part of the passionate and vibrant Mozilla community and push the open web forward

 How to apply

-Ideally participants will begin the program on parallel to the start of the release preparations, so that they can have insights in each step of the way.
-It is nevertheless possible to start at a different time, but to get the certificate participants must complete at least one entire cycle.
+Ideally participants will begin the program on parallel to the start of the release preparations, so that they can have insights into each step of the way.
+It is nevertheless possible to start at a different time, but to get the certificate, participants must complete at least one entire cycle.

 Before each step starts (research, documentation, review, release, tweaks, etc.) the content manager will give participants an overview of how the process works during the weekly meeting.
 There will be also documentation on this.